Flashes On The Horizon

 Taking a break from the renovations that changed Virginia’s Cafe into a liquor store/bar that has yet to be re-named, the couple climb onto the roof.
 The buzz and chatter that filled the frontier town comes to a stop as the countdown begins…

 The ground trembles and with a flash, a second sun illuminates the horizon.
 A mushroom cloud full of desert dust climbs into the sky, towering over the sagebrush and mountain ranges of southern Nevada.
-This desert spectacle changed history and became the inspiration needed to name the bar that has become synonymous with old Vegas.
 One year and eleven detonations later, Joe & Stella’s new venture, Atomic Liquors, opened its doors for business.
 Their major hook?
 Inviting people to sit on their rooftop to view the atomic bomb detonations.

 In a setting like this, it becomes easy to picture Barbara Streisand taking her place at the bar (the seat with an embroidered star), and chatting with Stella about the daily trials and triumphs of being hardworking women in the 60’s.
 Radiation warning signs and Geiger counters on loan from the Atomic Testing Museum adorn shelves and walls honoring the history of the city.
 Old Crow Bourbon, a Hunter S. Thompson favorite, is always on hand to bring you back to a time when his unusual swagger was commonplace here.
 It’s a past and present full of color and character that is coming full circle back to its roots as Virginia’s Cafe.

 Stepping out onto the patio, construction is once again transforming the little corner of 10th and Fremont.
-The building that once held the 10th street garage is now becoming Atomic Kitchen.
-The restaurant, opening later this year, will be connected to the bar by the patio.
+The building that once held the 10th street garage also became the Atomic Kitchen—connected to Atomic Liquors by patio.
 What started out as a dream for the Sobcheks continues to draw people from all walks of life through the doors of Atomic Liquors.
-It’s a place you don’t have to be local to feel at home.
-While mushroom clouds may be a thing of the past, there’s no shortage of dreams flashing on the horizon for this little bar on East Fremont. #NVHistory

 About the Author